awpala/my-omscs-notes/cse-6220/01-basic-model-of-locality.md

 <img src="./assets/01-084A.png" width="650">
 </center>

-Considering the reads of matrix $A$, this yields the following transfers:
+Considering the reads of matrix $A$ , this yields the following transfers:

 $$Q
 \left( {n;Z} \right) = {n^2}